THE MUSIC OF FREDERICK STOCKEN -

 Two Symphonies, Violin Concerto, Lament for Bosnia

 Frederick’s first work for full orchestra was his Violin Concerto, which was written for Adam Summerhayes, and he performed it with the Surrey Sinfonietta, conducted by Jonathan Butcher, at St John’s Smith Square.
 The premiere of Frederick’s First Symphony (Symphony for the Millennium) was conducted by Vernon Handley with the Royal Philharmonic Orchestra at the Royal Albert Hall and broadcast on Classic FM.
 His Second Symphony was premiered by the Young Musicians Symphony Orchestra, conducted by James Blair, at St John’s Smith Square.
-Lament for Bosnia, for string orchestra, was commissioned by Todd Longstaffe-Gowan, and has had numerous performances and broadcasts since its premiere at the Barbican; conductors of it include John Lubbock and Charles Hazlewood.
+Lament for Bosnia, for string orchestra, was commissioned by Todd Longstaffe-Gowan, and it was top of the classical charts in Tower Records for several weeks.
+It has had numerous performances and broadcasts since its premiere at the Barbican; conductors of it include John Lubbock and Charles Hazlewood.
 Frederick conducted it himself with the Sarajevo Philharmonic Orchestra, and with the Strings of the Royal Academy of Music at the opening of the Imperial War Museum's permanent Holocaust exhibition.

 "At last a young English composer has chosen to write accessible, beautiful music which is unashamedly passionate and melodic."

 A. N. Wilson writing about Frederick's Lament for Bosnia in The Evening Standard.

 "Stocken's work will also prove popular with players for he has written very much a showpiece for the violin."

 Paul Cutts reviewing Violin Concerto in The Strad.